Sertifier + Salesforce Integration

 3.3 Grant Access via a Permission Set

-Principals on External Credentials are accessed through Permission Sets, so the user (or automated user) that runs the Flow needs to be granted access.
+Principals on External Credentials are accessed through Permission Sets, so the user that runs the Flow needs to be granted access.

 - In Setup, go to Permission Sets and create a new one called Sertifier Integration Access (or reuse an existing one).